CP1401/Practicals/prac_01/README.md

 This section summarises the expectations for marking in this practical.
 Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

-For the first week, we're flexible with how you record your work.
-Ideally, upload your answers in a text file called `questions.txt`.
-But for this week only, we'll accept anything that works for you: photos of hand-written work on paper, Word documents, text files... whatever you did.

 **Files required:**

 `questions.txt` (or similar) with:

 - Logic Exercise
 - Algorithms (IPO, Decision, Repetition)
-- Problem Decomposition (3 problems, each with word types and algorithms)
+- Problem Decomposition (2 problems, each with word types and algorithms)

 Now **submit your work to LearnJCU** (click on the practical link inside the relevant weekly folder).